 Keys Ranch ToursEducation

 In the high desert country that was to become Joshua Tree National Park, rugged individuals tried their luck at cattle ranching, mining, and homesteading.
-The story of William F. Keys and his family is particularly representative of the hard work and ingenuity it took to settle and prosper in the Mojave Desert.
+The story of William (Bill) F. Keys and his family is particularly representative of the hard work and ingenuity it took to settle and prosper in the Mojave Desert.